anhtu-pham/Federalist-Papers-Analysis/HW2.md

 3. Suppose U is the set of vectors {(1, 1, 1), (1, 2, 3), (2, 2, 2), (3, 4, 5), (0, 1, 0), (1, 0, 1)}.
 What is the dimensionality of U?
 Show your work.

+Answer: 3.

-Answer: First I convert set U into a matrix.
+First I convert set U into a matrix.
 Then I use Julia to find the rank of this matrix, which is 3.

+We can confirm this with the definition of dimension of a matrix = number of vectors in the basis of A.

+We can start by finding the independent one.

+1 1 1 is the combination of 0 1 0 and 1 0 1.
+Similar with 2 2 2.
+3 4 5 is the combination of 1 2 3 and 2(0 1 0) + 2 (1 0 1).

+Then the basis is [0 1 0; 1 0 1; 1 2 3] = 3.

+To check this:

+a(0, 1, 0) + b(1, 2, 3) + c(1, 0, 1) = (0, 0, 0)

+Expanding this equation component-wise, we get the system of linear equations:

+b + c = 0 (for the first component)
+2b = 0 (for the second component)
+3b + c = 0 (for the third component)

+Then using substitution, this system will be 0 iff a = b = c = 0 iff the vectors in the basis are linearly independent.

 ```julia
 A = [1 1 1; 1 2 3; 2 2 2; 3 4 5; 0 1 0; 1 0 1]